batteries76/gentech-2019/term02/extra-discrete-maths.md

 ## Sum of

-First we need a domain - a set of values to iterate over.
+To get the sum of a series or set, first we need a domain - a set of values to iterate over.
 Here we are going to sum the result of that domain when passed through a function.

+Here is the set that will be our domain:
 <pre>
 X = [4, 7, 9, 2, 1]
 </pre>